Calumet City Historical Society and Museum

 no meeting/program.

-July 9 - The water systems in Calumet City by Jerry Surufka.
+July 9 - "How Important is Water to You?" by Jerry Surufka.

-August 13 - "City Trees: Inspiration and Identifation"
+August 13 - "City Trees: Inspiration and Identification"

 by Prof. Kenneth Schoon.